 Most villages, towns and cities, small or large, old or new, have a Main Street.

 Main streets have shops, offices, hotels, restaurants, government compounds.
 Some have divided boulevards for traffic, bike paths, sidewalks for pedestrians.
-Main streets are where towns began, the center of an onion that keeps growing outwards as people move away from ground zero in search of more room, privacy, quiet, better schools, less crime.
+Main streets are where towns were conceived, the center of an onion that keeps growing outwards as people move away from ground zero in search of more room, privacy, quiet, better schools, less crime,more new, less old.

 This morning, the jungle pushes against the main road on both sides.

-As this day begins, this Main Street is waiting for its heartbeat.
+As this day begins, this Main Street is waiting for its heartbeat to get stronger.